scottgallant/xaprb-src/content/blog/how-to-be-a-winner.md

 Aren’t you glad you read all the way to the end of this and now you know how to be a winner?
 Of course you are!
 You have read this, therefore you’re a winner.
 If you’re not, you don’t belong here, move along now!

+*Note: this article is a parody of the appealing, but substanceless, "success literature" industry and their marketing.
+My advice: Don't succumb to their siren song.
+Be [deliberate](/blog/intent/) and examine your plans, actions, and outcomes in search of continuous self-improvement.*

 [Photo Credit](https://www.flickr.com/photos/mans_pic/3077796641/)